aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 )
 ```

-- Querying the QA Bot:
+- Querying the QA bot:

 Queries are posed to the QA bot using the `qa` instance.
 For each query, the bot generates an answer and returns the result along with the source documents that were used to derive the answer: